-Those young people who are beyond the statutory school age are supported in finding and attending further education, training courses, apprenticeships or employment.
+Those young people who are beyond the statutory school age are supported in finding and attending further education, training courses, apprenticeships, or employment.
 We work in partnership with local authorities to ensure that individual Pathway Plans and Leaving Care strategies are developed and implemented.
-The desired outcome is for the young person to learn and develop the skills required for everyday life, to successfully manage the transition to adulthood and to lead a healthy life style.
+The desired outcome is for the young person to learn and develop the skills required for everyday life, to successfully manage the transition to adulthood and to lead a healthy lifestyle.
+Many carers continue supporting the young people after they have left their care as some do not have anyone else they can call upon to support them through tough times and this became even more apparent throughout the pandemic.